IDSIA-NLP/blah7/task1.md

 Base URL: https://pub.cl.uzh.ch/projects/ontogene/oger/

 Below there is a minimal example to perform an online annotation.
-(And you can find a more detailed example [here](https://covid19.nlp.idsia.ch/oger-rest.html).)

 ### 1. Check dictionary availability
 In this example we are using the default dictionary.
 This dictionary is already available and its hexacode is 509f822aaf527390.